Colorado Investigators Release Facial Reconstruction Images Of 'John Doe' Killed In 2002

 SAGUACHE, Colo.
 (CBS4) — A forensic artist completed new facial reconstruction images of a man only known as ‘John Doe,’ whose body was discovered off Colorado State Highway 114 in Saguache County nearly 19 years ago.

 The victim was found wrapped in a blanket or quilt on Saturday, Oct.
 19, 2002.
-He was dressed in black boxer shorts and a black Harley Davidson T-shirt from Fort Washington, Maryland.RELATED: Safe2Tell Reports Decline In January Tips Compared To 2020
+He was dressed in black boxer shorts and a black Harley Davidson T-shirt from Fort Washington, Maryland.RELATED: Persistent Colorado Unemployment Fraud Problems Having Snowball Effect On Available Resources